Lycoming ALF 502: Development

 In mid-1970, Avco Lycoming was advertising two Lycoming T55-derived engines, an LTC4B-12 turboprop and an ALF 502A turbofan, as possible powerplants for the U.S. Air Force's A-X close air support aircraft program.
 Northrop Corporation signed a contract with Avco Lycoming to use the ALF 502A for its entry into the A-X competition, the Northrop YA-9, in January 1971.
 The engine was given a United States military aircraft engine designation of YF102-LD-100.
 Six YF102 engines were built for the YA-9.
 The 7,500 lbf thrust engines powered the A-9A prototypes for seven months of flight tests in 1972, recording 238 flights and 652 flight hours.
 These engines were later reused in the C-8A Quiet Short-Haul Research Aircraft (QSRA).

 The commercial ALF 502D engine was developed from the military YF102 in 1971.
 Its 6,500 lbf derated engine had just one booster compressor stage instead of the YF102's two stages, and operated under a lower turbine temperature to improve reliability.
 The ALF 502D powered the Dassault Falcon 30 prototype from May 1973 into 1975, logging 270 flight hours until Dassault discontinued development of the aircraft model.
 The ALF 502D was also chosen for the LearStar 600 executive transport aircraft, which eventually became the Canadair CL-600 Challenger.
 The CL-600 Challenger first flew in November 1978 and was powered by the 7,500 lbf ALF 502L-2, ALF 502L-2A, and ALF 502L-3 variants.
 The 6,700 lbf ALF 502R-3 variant initially powered the quad-engine British Aerospace 146, which entered service in 1983 and became the ALF 502's biggest customer.
-1,019 ALF 502 engines of all variants were produced.
+A total of 1,019 ALF 502 engines of all variants were produced.
 The LF 507 series based on the ALF 502R was announced in September 1988.
 The series initially consisted of the hydromechanically controlled LF 507-1H and the FADEC-controlled LF 507-1F, both offering 7,000 lbf of thrust.
 Both variants were used on the Avro RJ update of the BAe 146, and the LF 507-1F was also used on the BAe 146.
 818 LF 507 engines were produced.

 In 2020, Honeywell sold the type certificate to CFS Aeroproducts Inc. (Arizona), a subsidiary of MRO provider CFS Aeroproducts Ltd (UK), then transferred in January 2021.